JuliaAI/MLJ.jl/docs/src/controlling_iterative_models.md

 estimates.

-Some iterative model implementations enable some form of automated control, with the method and options for doing so varying from model to model.
+Some iterative model implementations enable some form of automated control, with the method and options for doing so vary from model to model.
 But sometimes it is up to the user to arrange control, which in the crudest case reduces to manually experimenting with the iteration parameter.